Logarithmic Donaldson-Thomas theory: Transverse limits and generically expanded targets

-\begin{proof} Apply Lemma~\ref{lem:expanded-strong-transversality} to obtain a finite extension of $K$ and a sufficiently small extension $S'_\sigma$ and an expansion $\mathcal Y_\sigma\to S'_\sigma$ such that the closure of $Z_\rho$ is strongly transverse.
+\begin{proof} Apply Lemma~\ref{lem:expanded-strong-transversality} to obtain a finite extension of $K$ and a sufficiently small extension $S'_\sigma$ and an expansion $\mathcal Y_\sigma\to S'_\sigma$ such that the closure of $Z_\rho$ is algebraically transverse.
 The tropicalization gives rise to a family of $1$-complexes $\Sigma_\sigma\to\sigma$.
-Choose any point $P$ in the relative interior of $\Sigma$ and let $\mathbf G_P$ be the associated embedded $1$-complex.
-Each vertex $v$ of the $1$-complex $\mathbf G_P$ corresponds to a component of the special fiber of the expansion family.
+Choose any point $P$ in the relative interior of $\Sigma$ and let $\mathbb G_P$ be the associated embedded $1$-complex.
+Each vertex $v$ of the $1$-complex $\mathbb G_P$ corresponds to a component of the special fiber of the expansion family.
 Let $Z_v\hookrightarrow Y_v$ be the associated subscheme.
-A $2$-valent vertex that lies on a line in $\Sigma_X$ determines a component of the expansion that is a $\PP^1$-bundle over a surface; the examine whether the associated subscheme $Z_v$ is a tube, i.e. the pulled back from a $0$-dimensional subscheme along the projection.
-Let $\underline {\mathbf G}_P$ be the $1$-complex obtained by erasing all such tube vertices.
+A $2$-valent vertex that lies on a line in $\Sigma_X$ determines a component of the expansion that is a $\PP^1$-bundle over a codimension $2$ stratum in $X$; we examine whether the associated subscheme $Z_v$ is a tube, i.e. it is pulled back from a $0$-dimensional subscheme along the bundle projection.
+Let $\underline {\mathbb G}_P$ be the $1$-complex obtained by erasing all such tube vertices.
 Formally, if $v$ is such a vertex that is incident to two edges, delete both $v$ and these edges and connect the two vertices that were incident to $v$ by a single edge.
 The result is an embedded $1$-complex.
 This gives rise to a map from the ray generated by $P$ to the complex $|T|$.
 After shrinking $\sigma$ further, for example until $P$ is extremal, this defines a map

-The union of the $1$-complexes $\underline {\mathbf G}_P$ do not necessarily form a cone complex, though their support is certainly the same as a that of a cone complex.
+The union of the $1$-complexes $\underline {\mathbb G}_P$ do not necessarily form a cone complex, though their support is certainly the same as a that of a cone complex.

 By pulling back the universal tropical expansion over $T$ to $\sigma$ we obtain a subdivision $\Upsilon_\sigma$ of $\Sigma_X\times\sigma$ whose support equal to that of $\Sigma_\sigma$.
 Pass to a common refinement $\Delta_\sigma$, which again, after shrinking $\sigma$ is flat over $\sigma$ and therefore gives rise to a rough expansion over $S_\sigma'$.
 After performing another ramified base change, we obtain a new expansion and a morphism of expansions associated to the map $\Delta_\sigma\to \Upsilon_\sigma$